 Step 4.
 Also, reboot your router, as it may clear issues with your home network.
 To do this,

 Step 5.
 If the network problem was not solved by rebooting your router, you should connect to another Wi-Fi network.

 If you are having challenges updating an app, try doing it with iTunes.
-This process is quite easy, and you can complete it with these steps:

 Step 1.
 Download and install FoneGeek iOS System Recovery software on your computer.
 Launch the software and choose “Standard Mode” on the home page.